tinythings/logjet/doc/ljx.md

 - dynamic details for the selected record on the right
 - `Enter` opens a full-record popup, `Esc` closes it
 - bounded-memory scan that spools matched records to a temp file instead of loading the whole input
+- filter mode cycles between CEL, strings, and regex with Up / Down; default is CEL.
+See [CEL Querying](cel.md).

 ## `ljx split`